tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/Salesforce.md

 {{% /alert %}}

+Follow the steps below to import the metadata:

 1. Open the `metadata` folder from the repository.

 2. Open the `jobs.xml` file.

 3. Update the `site-id` value in each job with your site's ID.
-You can find your site ID by navigating to: **Business Manager > Administration > Sites > Manage Sites**.
+You can find your site ID in **Business Manager > Administration > Sites > Manage Sites**.

 <img src="/assets/Salesforce/salesforce06.png" alt="PrintScreen" style="width: 600px; height: auto;">